RECENTLY AND CURRENTLY CURATED

 Organized by: Museo Reina Sofia Madrid

-The exhibition was a project by Guy Schraenen.
-After his sudden death in 2018, I was asked to continue it.
+The exhibition was originally a project of Guy Schraenen and Maike Aden as his research assistant.
+After his sudden death in 2018, Maike Aden was asked to continue it.

 Organized by: Museo Reina Sofía Madrid

 Guy Schraenen (1941–2018) was a gallery owner, publisher, collector, curator, investigator, author.
-He is probably best known as one of the key figures of a transboundary network of pioneering artists and activists who, from the end of the 1950s on, explored and promoted radical new languages and ways of producing, multiplying, and disseminating artistic ideas and works.
-Investigating in new formats, materials and concepts, they exceeded the art-immanent circuit with its defined discourses, rituals and rules.
-Long before established art institutions, critics, and art historians recognized the artistic value of this then new genre of artists' publications, Guy Schraenen treasured, published, exchanged, collected, and presented it to give “the opportunity to a public, kept ignorant by specialized media, to have knowledge” (Manifest A.S.P.C., 1974).
+He is probably best known as one of the key figures of a transboundary network of pioneering artists and activists who, from the end of the 1950s on, explored radical new languages and ways of producing, multiplying, and disseminating artistic ideas and works.
+Long before established art institutions, critics, and art historians recognized the artistic value of artists' publications, Guy Schraenen treasured, published, exchanged, collected, and presented them to give “the opportunity to a public, kept ignorant by specialized media, to have knowledge”.

 GAME, SET, MATCH.
 THREE CONCEPTS OF THE ARTISTS' BOOK

 28 June - 06 December 2019